White SC soldier who yelled, pushed Black man charged in assault, Richland sheriff says

 In a statement, Fort Jackson spokesperson L.A.
 Sully said that the U.S. Department of Justice is also looking into the incident.

-Fort Jackson Commander Brig.
-Gen. Milford Beagle Jr said “The leaders at Fort Jackson in no way condone the behavior depicted in the video posted recently.”
+Fort Jackson Commander General Milford Beagle Jr. said, “The leaders at Fort Jackson in no way condone the behavior depicted in the video posted recently.”

 Other issues occurred before the moment that was caught on video but none of that justified the aggressive actions, according to Lott.

-The video shows Pentland interrogating the Black man about what he is doing in the neighborhood and then repeatedly telling him to leave, police said.
+The video, which has gained national attention, shows Pentland interrogating the Black man about what he is doing in the neighborhood and then repeatedly telling him to leave, police said.
 He pushes the Black man at one point.

 Lott said that Pentland putting his hands on the person led to the charge.

-A protest of about two dozen people gathered outside Pentland’s house Wednesday at about noon.
+About two dozen protesters gathered in the Summit neighborhood Wednesday at about noon.
 Lott said protesters were present as of Wednesday evening and that deputies will support peaceful protests.

 “I hope by the community knowing what happened, that the suspect was arrested, that the community can step back a little and say what can we do to work together.”

-Pentland is jailed Alvin S. Glenn detention center awaiting a bond hearing.
+Pentland was jailed Alvin S. Glenn Detention Center where he had a bond hearing, according to jail records.

 Third degree assault and battery is a misdemeanor punishable with a $500 fine and 30 days in jail.